-1. Digital Marketing
+1. Digital Marketing Specialization

 Each component is so influential these days that a marketing graduate could realistically become a specialist in one of these areas.
 This would have the potential to create even more opportunities for differentiation in the job market.
 An example of this would be a marketer choosing to learn as much as possible about affiliate marketing and then seeking a corporate job as an affiliate manager.

 2. Direct Marketing

 While telemarketing and catalog marketing are sometimes now considered old-fashioned methods of marketing, they are still important and relevant for some businesses.
 Since this type of business relies almost entirely on the strength of its marketing efforts, success requires specialized marketing expertise.

 3. Influencer Marketing

-Influencer marketing is a label given to the phenomenon of companies offering upfront payment to influential people who will act as brand ambassadors to promote a company’s brand, products or services.
-An influencer might be a blogger, podcaster, Youtube publisher, social media expert, doctor, teacher or another individual who has achieved popularity online and is able to influence people’s buying behavior.
-This is one of the latest marketing trends.
+What does influencer marketing look like?
+An influencer might be a blogger, podcaster, Youtube publisher, social media expert, doctor, teacher, or someone who has achieved popularity online and can influence people’s buying behavior.
+This is one of the latest marketing trends focusing on brand management.

 4. Content Marketing

-The creation of online content is the focus of content marketing.
-Content marketers create videos, podcasts, webinars, audio files, articles, blog posts and other types of media that are designed to attract new and repeat customers to buy a company’s offerings.
+What is content marketing?
+The creation of online content is the focus of this area of marketing.
+Content marketers create videos, podcasts, webinars, audio files, articles, blog posts, and other media types designed to attract new and repeat customers to buy a company’s offerings.